sureshvenkatesan/jas_helm_install/example_qa_custom_values/prepopulate_PV_with_file_larger_than_3MB_configmap_limit.md

 ```bash
 kubectl exec -it copy-pod -n $MY_NAMESPACE -- ls /mnt/data/
 ```
+**Note:**
+You may get  error message `exec failed: unable to start container process: exec: "tar": executable file not found in
+$PATH` which indicates that the tar command is not available in the container's environment.
+The `oc cp` ( the openshift copy command) or `kubectl cp` command typically relies on tar to perform the copy operation, and if the container does not have tar installed, the copy operation will fail.

 ### 4. Mount the PV in Your Artifactory Deployment